 If you want to use word of mouth and develop a referral marketing strategy, you’re on the right track.
 Many studies suggest it’s one of the best forms of marketing available, and least expensive.

 Reviews and testimonials provide ‘social proof’ that a company is someone reputable, and since people trust the opinions of friends and family, referral marketing can be a win for your business.
+Today, when someone Googles your business, they will see your Google reviews for example, so it's important they're numerous and positive.

 Part of the reasoning behind why it’s so powerful is that it provides a form of targeting.
 Since most people have a personal network, any referrals you can acquire from a customer is often seen by others within their network, and they are often nearby within a radius.